 Fatigue-related impairment in the speed, accuracy and variability of psychomotor performance: comparison with blood alcohol levels.
 Journal of Sleep Research, 2005.

-A review of caffeine’s effects on cognitive, physical and occupational performance.
-Neuroscience & Biobehavioral Reviews, December 2016.
+A review of caffeine's effects on cognitive, physical and occupational performance.
+Neuroscience and Biobehavioral Reviews, December 2016.

 Diet, Brain, Behavior: Practical Implications, CRC Press, 2011.